Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Evaluation

 \subsection{\UseMacro{rq-similarity}: Code Modification Scale}

 Making \nbs \reproducible often requires substantial cumulative code modification.
 Figure~\ref{fig:edit_sim_file} displays how much the \nb changes as \#fix grows at the file level: edit similarity is measured between the current version and the \emph{baseline} version.
-Edit similarity to the baseline drops as the number of fixes grows (per file, from $\sim$0.8 to $\sim$0.5 by 16 fixes).
+Edit similarity to the baseline drops as the number of fixes grows (per file, from $\sim$0.7 to $\sim$0.43 by 16 fixes).
 Per fix, however, the LLM usually makes small, incremental edits (median edit similarity to the previous version is close to 1.0); a minority of fixes involve large changes.
 Specifically, four series (Overall, Timeout, Error, Error-free) all trend downward: more fixes lead to greater divergence from the baseline.
-The Timeout series has the lowest similarity at each \#fix (down to $\sim$0.44 by 16 fixes), so \nbs that initially time out undergo the largest cumulative modification; Error and Error-free series stay higher but still decline to $\sim$0.53--0.56.
-Thus, we argue that achieving reproducibility is not merely minor tweaks---cumulative changes can substantially alter the code; the extent of modification depends on the initial problem (timeout \nbs change the most).
+The Timeout series has the lowest similarity from the second fix onwards (down to $\sim$0.38 by 16 fixes), so \nbs that initially time out undergo the largest cumulative modification; the Error series remains higher but still declines to $\sim$0.53.
+Thus, we argue that achieving reproducibility requires more than minor tweaks---cumulative changes can substantially alter the code; the extent of modification depends on the initial problem (timeout \nbs change the most).

 The LLM primarily performs incremental edits per step, but cumulative file-level divergence from the baseline is substantial when many fixes are applied.
 Figure~\ref{fig:edit_sim_violin} reveals edit similarity per fix, comparing each version to the previous version (one fix step).
 Four series (Overall, Timeout, Error, Error-free) are concentrated at high similarity (median near 1.0), implying that most individual fixes are small and incremental.
 All categories exhibit a long tail to low similarity, so some fixes involve large edits; the overall shape is similar across categories, meaning that the amount of modification per fix does not differ drastically by fix type.